abbasmoosajee07/EverybodyCodes/2025/README_2025.md

 8. **Day 8 - The Art of Connection**: Not a bad puzzle overall but geometry is really annoying
 9. **Day 9 - Encoded in the Scales**: Compare strings to calculate similarity, and build family trees. *Improve P3*
-10: **Day 10 - Feast on the Board**: Dragon Chess, all the good maze algorithms at once what more could one ask for
+10: **Day 10 - Feast on the Board**: Dragon Chess, all the good maze algorithms at once what more could one ask for 11 **ay 11 - The Scout Duck Protocol**: Is it an elegant solution, no but it works so yk all's good.